In retirement planning, free seminars to the public are a proven way to attract prospects and convert them to clients.

 People headed into retirement need to know that taxes are different in retirement.
 Even with the recent Tax Cuts and Jobs Act, middle income retirees can face federal tax rates as high as 49.25% on each additional withdrawal from a retirement account.
 When you present the facts on how taxes really work, you show clients your value, and they’ll sign up for a consultation.

 Pre-retirees fret about running out of money in retirement and losing their independence, but the sad reality is that one of the greatest risks they face in retirement is outliving their money.
 And a single unexpected extended-care event is all it takes to derail their financial plan.
-Offer an educational seminar that shows how the proper retirement planning steps can mitigate these risks, and you’ll start building trust with clients looking for guidance at this stage in life.
+Offer an educational financial planning seminar that shows how the proper retirement planning steps can mitigate these risks, and you’ll start building trust with clients looking for guidance at this stage in life.

 While attorneys draft the documents that make up estate plans — everything from wills and trusts to asset titling and powers of attorney — your role as a financial advisor is to ensure that estate plans succeed.
 Partner with an attorney to present on the importance of these documents in retirement planning.
 By offering an educational seminar on the topic of estate planning, you’re positioning yourself as a retirement resource, able to answer some of the most basic questions that pre-retirees have early in their journey.